 DND: the registry that blocks a third of your list without telling you

 Nigeria's Do Not Disturb service, mandated by the NCC since 2016, lets any subscriber block unsolicited messages by texting STOP to the shortcode 2442.
 Subscribers can also choose partial DND, filtering by category, such as receiving financial services messages but not real estate promotions.
 The registry is large.
-Industry estimates put tens of millions of Nigerian numbers on DND, and some numbers appear to carry DND status from activation without the owner ever setting it.
+Industry estimates put tens of millions of Nigerian numbers on DND, and organizations occasionally encounter subscribers whose numbers appear to be on DND despite the subscriber being unaware of it.

 Here is the part that catches teams: when a promotional message hits a DND-registered number on a standard route, the operator blocks it.
 Your platform may log it as blocked if it passes delivery receipts through faithfully, or the message may simply never resolve.
 Either way, the recipient never knows you tried, and unless someone on your team is reading delivery statuses line by line, neither do you.

 The mechanism for reaching DND numbers legitimately is route classification.
-Transactional routes, sometimes called corporate routes, can deliver service messages to DND numbers: account alerts, one-time passwords, order confirmations, payment notices.
+Transactional routes, sometimes called corporate routes, are generally permitted to carry legitimate service messages to DND numbers under the applicable operator classifications: account alerts, one-time passwords, order confirmations, payment notices.
 What they cannot do is carry marketing.
 DND delivery capability does not override consent requirements, and stuffing promotional content into a transactional route is the fastest way to get a sender ID flagged.

 Classification: the silent-failure engine